 • Close escrow when all terms of agreement of seller and buyer have been finished

-• Give advice - the escrow holder stays at an impartial, third-party status
+• Offer advice - the escrow agent has to remain an impartial, third-party status

 Mortgage Escrow Account